mdlayher/ynl/Documentation/netlink/intro.rst

 The kernel can now reach the user space process.

-This sort of communication is utilized in UMH (user mode helper)-like scenarios when kernel needs to consult user space logic or ask user space for a policy decision.
+This sort of communication is utilized in UMH (user mode helper)-like scenarios when kernel needs to trigger user space logic or ask user space for a policy decision.

-Kernel will automatically fill the field with process ID when responding to a request sent from an unbound socket.
+Kernel will automatically fill the field with process ID when responding to a request sent with the :c:member:`nlmsghdr.nlmsg_pid` value of ``0``.

 Classic Netlink
 ===============